Table of Contents

 If you want to do a self-portrait drawing for your art school portfolio, do a Google Image search for “high school self-portrait drawing” and see what pops up.

 I’m guessing you’re going to see rows of self-portraits that are 1) front views of the face, 2) the face placed in the middle of the page, 3) drawn in pencil, 4) with a blank background.

-This self-portrait drawing (that Art Prof Teaching Artist Jordan McCracken-Foster did in high school!) could use some better contrast and a more engaging background, but, note that he did not place the figure right in the center of the page.
+This self-portrait drawing in pencil above (that Art Prof Teaching Artist Jordan McCracken-Foster did in high school!) could use some better contrast and a more engaging background, but, note that he did not place the figure right in the center of the page.

 That one shift from the cliché high school self-portrait drawing makes a difference.

 Now you know what not to do!

 Steer clear of photo-realistic artworks that are copied straight from a photo.

 Note that I said “copying” a photograph, as opposed to “drawing” from a photograph.
 There’s a gigantic difference between the two!
 I define “copying” a photograph as a process where an artist finds a photo online and essentially produces a version of the image as a photo realistic pencil drawing.